 Interestingly, small beer even found its way into literature, with references to it appearing in Shakespeare's works.
 In “Macbeth,” the Porter famously remarks, “Lechery, sir, it provokes and unprovokes; it provokes the desire, but it takes away the performance.”
 Here, the Porter suggests that small beer may stimulate desire but does not impair one's ability to perform.
 This further emphasizes the drink's reputation for being a mild and less intoxicating option.

-Having had the opportunity to taste recreations of small beer, I can attest to its subtle and refreshing nature.
-The lower alcohol content allows the flavors of the and to shine through, creating a light and easy-drinking experience.
+Having had the opportunity to taste modern recreations of small beer, I can attest to its subtle and refreshing nature.
+The lower alcohol content allows the flavors of the malt and hops to shine through, creating a light and easy-drinking experience.
 It is a beverage that can be enjoyed throughout the day without the fear of becoming overly inebriated.

 Small beer was a modestly alcoholic brew that played a significant role in British daily life.
 Brewed to around 2.8% ABV, it provided a refreshing and nourishing alternative to water while allowing individuals to remain clear-headed.
 Its historical and cultural significance, as well as its mention in literary works, further highlights the importance of this humble beverage.